Bo'ness Hill Climb: History

 On the evening of 29 June 1953, the BBC organised a special televised event with an 'England versus Scotland' format.
 Competitors ran in matched pairs with two points for a win and three where the class record was broken.
 The final score was England 26, Scotland 16.
 Ken Wharton broke the absolute hill record in 33.61 seconds, "but it was not felt that these could be accepted as 'official' times."

-Scottish Sporting Car Club continued to organise events at Bo'ness until low driver and spectator numbers persuaded them to stop after the 1954 season.
+Scottish Sporting Car Club continued to organise events at Bo'ness until the low driver and spectator numbers persuaded them to stop after the 1954 season.
 Lothian Car Club brought the venue back to life in 1959 but was forced to abandon it after the June 1966 meeting when Bo'ness Town Council sold the upper section to a developer.
 A large part of the track, including Snake Bend, is now covered by a housing estate, but a small brick enclosure built to protect the timing gear at the finish line is still visible on the path alongside Provost Road which was formerly the top straight.
 Lothian CC began running events at Doune in 1968 and has continued to do so for over 50 years.

 In 2007 a Revival Club was formed with a view of running speed hill climbing again at Bo'ness.
 Revival meetings have been held every year since 2008 and are open to classic and historic cars.